Steven Parrino: Noise music

 Parrino also played electric guitar in several downtown bands, most recently Electrophilia, a two-person group he formed with the painter and keyboardist Jutta Koether.
+In 1999, a CD titled Electrophilia – Live France 1999 was released by Le Consortium in Dijon, France.
+It is a live recording from two noise music concerts that Parrino gave: one at La Chapelle, École Nationale des Beaux-Arts in Bourges on March 24, 1999 and the other at Le Consortium in Dijon on March 26, 1999.

-In 1999, a CD titled Electrophilia – Live France 1999 was released by the Consortium in Dijon, France.
-It is a live recording from two noise music concerts that Parrino gave: one at La Chapelle, École Nationale des Beaux-Arts in Bourges on March 24, 1999 and the other at the Consortium in Dijon on March 26, 1999.
-Also an LP of his audio work was released in 2002 titled Steven Parrino - Electrophilia / Shock Wave Troop (2002) that had three pieces on it: Helen Fordsdale, Eulogy For Dead Jerks and Shock Wave Troop.
-It is a 10-inch LP that was released in an edition of 400 by Circuit in Lausanne, Switzerland.
+Also an LP record of his audio work was released in 2002 titled Steven Parrino - Electrophilia / Shock Wave Troop (2002) with three pieces on it: Helen Fordsdale, Eulogy For Dead Jerks and Shock Wave Troop.
+It is a 10-inch LP record that was released in an edition of 400 by Circuit in Lausanne, Switzerland.

 Several videos document Parrino as a performer and the central role played by music in his life and work.
-In a noise music work titled Guitar Grind (1995), he rubbed his bass up against a guitar, causing the two instruments to scream through the amplifiers.
+In a noise music work titled Guitar Grind (1995), he rubbed his bass guitar up against an electric guitar, causing the two instruments to scream feedback through the amplifiers.

 Parrino did the cover art for Tellus Audio Cassette Magazine #20 titled Media Myth (1988), for The Melvins LP It Tastes Better Than the Truth (2003) and for Thurston Moore's CD Demolished Thoughts (2011).

 Black Noise book

-A book titled Black Noise – A Tribute to Steven Parrino was released by RP-Ringier in 2007.
+A book titled Black Noise – A Tribute to Steven Parrino was released by JRP|Ringier in 2007.
 It was made up of a series of 32 artist books in a boxset, in the comic book format, conceived in tribute to the late Steven Parrino.
 250 copies limited edition.
 Each volume was signed by a different artist, linked in some way to Steven Parrino, by projects and exchanges, by friendship, by reciprocal inspiration.